gsemet/python-module-cookiecutter/README.rst

 - Github host
 - Free software: MIT license
 - Python 2.7, 3.4, 3.5, Pypy
+- use Pipenv to manage Pipfile, Pipfile.lock (upcoming Python standard)
-- PBR: Set up to use Python Build Reasonableness, to handle automatic versioning based on Git Tag, automatic creation of `ChangeLog` and `AUTHORS` files.
+- PBR: Set up to use Python Build Reasonableness, to handle automatic versioning based on Git Tag, automatic creation of `ChangeLog` and `AUTHORS` files
-- Optionally install a virtualenv for library developer
-- Separated dev/prod requirements files:
-    - `requirements.txt` for production
-    - `requirements-dev.txt` for development/test
 - Pylint, Yapf, Pep8: code style
 - Coverage: unit test report
-- Tox testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4
+- Pytest: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4
 - Travis-CI: for build, unit test and deploy tagged version to Pypi
 - Sphinx docs: Documentation ready for generation and publication to ReadTheDoc
 - Pypi: automatic deployment of distribution package or wheels.